Ensemble Variational Fokker-Planck Methods for Data Assimilation: Numerical experiments

 \subsection{The Lorenz '96 test problem}

-The second experiment is performed on the medium sized 40 variable Lorenz\,'96 problem~\cite{Lorenz_1996_L96,vanKekem_2018_l96dynamics} to demonstrate localized VFP(LVFP) filters and localized VFP smoothers(LVFPS).
+The second experiment is performed on the medium sized 40 variable Lorenz\,'96 problem~\cite{Lorenz_1996_L96,vanKekem_2018_l96dynamics} to demonstrate localized VFP(LVFP) filters and localized {strong constrained} VFP smoothers(LVFPS).
 The dynamics of the system are given by

-where the the states live on an integer ring modulo 40 i.e. -- $x_{-1} = x_{39}$, $x_0 = x_{40}$ and $x_{41} = x_1$.
+where the states live on an integer ring modulo 40 i.e. -- $x_{-1} = x_{39}$, $x_0 = x_{40}$ and $x_{41} = x_1$.
 We assimilate observations every $\Delta t = 0.05$ time units, which is equivalent to an atmospheric time scale of 6 hours.
 The system is evolved in time using the Dormand-Prince 5(4) method~\cite{Dormand_1980_embeddedRK}, without any model error, i.e $\errm = 0$.
 In the smoother, we use a discrete adjoint of the Runge-Kutta method~\cite{Sandu_2006_dadjRK}.
 The experiment is run for 2200 assimilation steps where the first 200 steps are discarded as spinup.
 We observe all variables with observation operator $\Hobs(\x) = \x$.
 The observation errors come from an unbiased Gaussian distribution $\!N(\*0, \*R = \*I_{40})$.
 The diffusion and regularization scaling parameters are set to $\diffu = 0.1$ and $\reg = 0$.
 We choose to have no regularization in these experiments to reduce the time taken to compute the optimal drift.
 Each experiment is repeated with 12 different observation trajectories whose results are averaged to ensure robustness.